-- STEP 1: Access your preferred keyboard from the bottom left or right of the screen.
-The keyboard should now be visible on-screen. - STEP 2: Using the stylus, tap inside the blank Q1.8 field.
-A flashing cursor will appear indicating where the typed information will go. - STEP 3: Using the stylus, input the year the household member last arrived to the Cayman Islands. - STEP 4: Review the information you have typed and verify its accuracy.
-Example, cross-reference the year the person arrived to the Cayman Island with their year of birth.
+STEP 1: Access your preferred keyboard from the bottom left or right of the screen.
+The keyboard should now be visible on-screen.

+STEP 2: Using the stylus, tap inside the blank Q1.8 field.
+A flashing cursor will appear, indicating where the typed information will go.

+STEP 3: Using the stylus, input the year the household member last arrived in the Cayman Islands.

+STEP 4: Review the information you have typed and verify its accuracy.
+For example, cross-reference the year the person arrived in the Cayman Islands with their year of birth.